 HAProxy’s Timeout Related to 408 Errors

-In HAProxy’s configuration, there are two parameters that may trigger a 408 error:
+In HAProxy’s configuration, two parameters may trigger a 408 error:

 timeout http-request 10s timeout client 20s

-In a default configuration, when answering with a 408, HAProxy sends a message such as this one:
+In a default configuration, when answering with a 408, HAProxy sends a message such as:

 HTTP/1.0 408 Request Time-out Cache-Control: no-cache Connection: close Content-Type: text/html <html><body><h1>408 Request Time-out</h1> Your browser didn't send a complete request in time. </body></html>